r-transport/net4routing/README.md

-# osmhelpR
+# net4routing

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of osmhelpR is to ...
+The goal of net4routing is to ...

 ## Installation

-You can install the development version of osmhelpR from [GitHub](https://github.com/) with:
+You can install the development version of net4routing from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("pak")